aajmani/INFM600/README.md

 This data set has been created as a result of performing Join operation on records from 'Maryland_Population_Zipcode.xls' and 'Maryland_Day_Care_Centers.xls' using 'Zipcode' as the common field.
 It can act as a new data set or can simply be used to derive useful analysis and find new trends.

+This data set has been created as a part of Information Organization Assignment for INFM 600, Fall 2015, University of Maryland.

 **Process Document**

 Process document provides the step by step instruction to merge the Maryland_Day_Care_Centers.xls (Focal data set) with Maryland_Population_Zipcode.xls.